 The Roads of Yemoja is a journey tracing an African deity (Yemoja) from the shores of Benin and Nigeria across the Atlantic Ocean to Cuba.
 The journey is also an artistic investigation into Yoruba and Ewe-Fon cultural heritage that still exists in Cuba today.

 The name “Yemoja” is derived from the Yoruba words “yeye-omo-eja,” which means “mother whose sons are fish.”
 In West Africa, this deity of the ocean is referred to by many names: Mami Wata, Mami Sika, Aflekete… But she is always associated with maternity, fertility, and abundance.
-Originating in the lands once called “the slave coast,” rituals in her honor travelled across the Atlantic Ocean along with millions of Africans deported during the slave trade.
+Originating in the lands once called “the slave coast,” rituals in her honour travelled across the Atlantic Ocean along with millions of Africans deported during the slave trade.

 “Black Gods With White Masks“

 Africans deported as slaves to the Americas have long exercised a silent cultural sedition.
 As they were forced into Christianity, one strategy was to use Catholic saints as shields.
 Yoruba and Ewe-Fon could identify the Christian God with their own creator God: Olodumare, Olofi, or Mawu.
 But they refused to abandon their deities, which they considered messengers sent to help humankind.
 To dodge the whip, they had to hide them.
 Yemoja (pronounced Yemaya in Cuba), deity of the ocean, for example, wore the mask of the Virgin of Regla.
 Shango, deity of lightning, fire, and thunder, hid behind the figure of Santa Barbara.
 Oshun, deity of sensuality and creativity, was dressed up as the Virgin of Cobre.
 Ogun, lord of iron, became San Pedro.
 Obatala, master of knowledge and purity, found himself associated with Las Mercedes.
-These African deities were so well disguised that within a few generations Orisha and Voduns had become saints (santos) in Cuba.
+These African deities were so well disguised that within a few generations Orisha and Vodun had become saints (santos) in Cuba.

 Santeria soon emerged as a syncretic religious system that blended Yoruba religious practices with Spanish catholicism and spiritism.
 The system is widely known as Regla de Ocha, or the “Rule of Orisha.”
 On the largest island in the Caribbean, Cuba, and other points of the region formerly known as the New World, the only way for Africans to survive cultural annihilation was to take hostage all the Catholic saints.